 Ribbon’s Senior Vice President (SVP) of Human Resources is accountable for our DEI policies and programs.
 The SVP is a member of Ribbon’s Executive Management Team, and reports to the Chief Executive Officer.
 Additionally, DEI is supported by an Executive Sponsor, our Executive Vice President and Chief Legal Officer.
 Ribbon’s Board of Directors is engaged in reviewing and approving Ribbon’s DEI strategy and performance annually.

 We report transparently to our stakeholders on our DEI strategy, progress and performance in our annual Sustainability Report.
 Additionally, our Annual Report on Form 10-K includes highlights of our human capital management strategy and performance each year.
-See also our Approach to Employment.
+See also our

 Version 1: April 2022